 - rate options for organizers are customizable based on the features you need

 5# Livestream & Vimeo

-Livestream was an independent live broadcasting platform for events and was acquired, at the end of 2017, by Vimeo, YouTube’s most important competitor when it comes to sharing video content.
+Vimeo, YouTube’s significant competitor in video content sharing, acquired Livestream, an independent live broadcasting platform for events, at the end of 2017.
 Offering both a cloud platform for live video and powerful video production capabilities, Livestream is a complex tool.
-Interesting though is the fact that, even if it now belongs to Vimeo, the videos broadcast by Livestream can also be broadcast simultaneously on Facebook Live and YouTube.
+Interestingly, even though Livestream now belongs to Vimeo, the videos broadcast on Livestream can still be simultaneously broadcast on Facebook Live and YouTube.
 This is perfect if you want to reach the largest possible audience.
 Livestream can be cheap to use but can also be expensive.
 The base plan costs $70 per month, while the Enterprise plan has custom rates based on the features you want to use, and also includes video production features.

 The good news is that Livestream & Vimeo offer a paywall, which makes this combination one of the ideal platforms for live paid virtual events.
-The payment is made directly on the platform, only after payment, the content becomes available to for that particular user.
+Users make payments directly on the platform, and only after payment is made, the content becomes available to that specific user.

 An interesting feature: When the event ends, the organizer can use Vimeo to monetize the video in the form of a rental, sale, or subscription.
 This way you can get the most out of the content that was shared during the event and create a revenue stream that lasts well beyond the event close.